-UKNOWN: Nobody’s aware of the fact that we’ve got a city dump right here in the back yard.
+UNIDENTIFIED: Nobody’s aware of the fact that we’ve got a city dump right here in the backyard.

-UKNOWN: I said, no, wait a minute.
-I have to make my move right now.
+HETTY FOX: I said, “No, wait a minute.
+I have to make my move right now.”

-UKNOWN: If no one else wants to fight, we’ll fight.
-And I am sure that I could get all the women in the Bronx to go out there and fight.
+UNIDENTIFIED: If no one else wants to fight, we’ll fight.
+And I’m sure that I could get all the women in the Bronx to go out there and fight.

-UKNOWN: The federal government [inaudible] come in and wave a wand and do this!
+RONALD REAGAN: The federal government can then come in and wave a wand and do this!

-VIVIAN VÁZQUEZ IRIZARRY: I grew up in the South Bronx during the 1970s.
+VIVIAN VÁZQUEZ IRIZARRY: So, I grew up in the South Bronx during the 1970s.
 We had a great community.
-We thought it was normal.
+You know, we thought it was normal.
 We thought it was natural.
-We thought—”it” meaning the fires.
+After — we thought “it” meaning the fires.
 Right?
 Living in the destruction.
 That’s how we grew up.
-As I got older, I began to realize that something was really wrong and I began to work with young people and decided, “Let’s teach history to young people about the Bronx” and realized that, wait a minute, something was wrong.
-We were always told that it was our fault for the destruction of the Bronx.
-That’s the narrative we have always been given, that it was the people of the South Bronx who burned it.
+As I got older, I began to realize that something was really wrong, and I began to work with young people and decided, “Let’s teach history to young people about the Bronx,” and realized that, wait a minute, something was wrong.
+We were always told that it was our fault, for the destruction of the Bronx.
+That’s the narrative we’ve always been given, that it was the people of the South Bronx who burned it.

 AMY GOODMAN: Eighty percent of the Bronx burned down?

 VIVIAN VÁZQUEZ IRIZARRY: Yes.
-We talk about the fires, but we also reveal what led to those fires, and it wasn’t that all of a sudden the Bronx began to burn.
-We reveal that we experienced redlining, which really starved the community of resources to support buildings that were already pretty old.
-They were already in bad shape.
+We talk about the fires, but we also reveal what led to those fires.
+And it wasn’t that all of a sudden the Bronx began to burn.
+You know, we reveal that we experienced redlining, which really starved the community of resources to support buildings that were already pretty old.
+They were already, you know, in bad shape.
 We talk about urban renewal, which crowded over 150,000 people into the South Bronx.
 We talk about the cuts of services, including firehouses.
 All of those factors led to the fires.
-So we characterize the fires as the vulture effect that occurred with policies that were made, humanly made, to the community beginning in the 1950s and 1960s.
+So, we characterize the fires as the vulture effect that occurred with policies that were made, humanly made, to the community beginning in the 1950s and ’60s.

-JUAN GONZÁLEZ: When you talk about the 150,000 people that were poured into the South Bronx, they were being displaced from Manhattan as Manhattan was being gentrified by Robert Moses and Herman Badillo, and being pushed into the South Bronx, right?
+JUAN GONZÁLEZ: And when you talk about the 150,000 people that were poured into the South Bronx, they were being displaced from Manhattan as Manhattan was being gentrified by Robert Moses and Herman Badillo, and they were being pushed into the South Bronx, right?

-VIVIAN VÁZQUEZ IRIZARRY: Correct.
-These people who were already poor became displaced into neighborhoods that created even a greater poverty effect for the community.
+VIVIAN VÁZQUEZ IRIZARRY: Correct, correct.
+You know, these people, who were already poor, became displaced into neighborhoods, that created even a greater poverty effect for the community.

 AMY GOODMAN: Let’s go back to the documentary Decade of Fire.

-UKNOWN: We used to tell our landlord, “Don’t abandon us, because we can’t live anywhere else.
+UNIDENTIFIED: We used to tell our landlord, “Don’t abandon us, because we can’t live anywhere else.”
 My children were all born here, and we’re trying to get our lives together and make something better for them.